Bukit Rahman Putra Selangor, Malaysia Travel Guide

 FRIM (Kepong) holds opportunities for bird watching and spotting smaller forest creatures in their natural habitat.
 Kuala Selangor Nature Park (approx. 1 hour drive): A coastal nature reserve with mangals, home to various bird species, including migratory birds.

-Discover serene natural areas less frequented by tourists, offering peaceful surroundings and distinct scenery.
+Discover serene natural areas not as popular by tourists, offering peaceful surroundings and distinct scenery.

-Consider grouping nearby sites to save travel time.
+Consider grouping close-by locations to save travel time.

 Outline the sites you want to visit each day, considering opening hours and travel time.
 This helps organize your exploration efficiently.